abetkin/declared/docs/examples.md

     >>> qobj(Q(key='value'))
     Q: key=value

-Then we define the filter mark class:
+Then we define the class for filter mark:

-    from declared import Mark, Declared
+    from declared import Mark

     class qsfilter(Mark):
         collect_into = '_declared_filters'